Parameterized TDOA: TDOA estimation for mobile target localization in a time-division broadcast positioning system: Numerical Simulation

-Although the P-TDOA method is designed for dynamic scenarios, it also performs well in static scenarios.
-We set $L=1$ for P-TDOA method and assume that the target remains stationary.
-The results are shown in Fig. \ref{fig3}.
-It is observed that the polynomial model can reduce the CRLB of TDOA estimation, and CRLB2 decreases with an increasing number of frames.
-Moreover, P-TDOA outperforms SM-NR, A-TDOA, and their respective fitting versions, exceeding CRLB1 and asymptotically approaching CRLB2 in static scenarios.
+\quad \\ Although the P-TDOA method is designed for mobile targets, it can also be applied to stationary targets.
+In this experiment, we keep target $u$ stationary at $(0,0)$ and set $L=1$ for P-TDOA.
+The results are shown in Fig. \ref{fig5}.
+It is observed that the polynomial model reduces the CRLB for TDOA estimation ($\text{CRLB2}(\tau_{u;ij})<\text{CRLB1}(\tau_{u;ij})$), with $\text{CRLB2}(\tau_{u;ij})$ decreasing as the number of frames increases.
+Moreover, P-TDOA outperforms SM-NR, A-TDOA, and their respective fitting versions, surpassing $\text{CRLB1}(\tau_{u;ij})$ and asymptotically approaching $\text{CRLB2}(\tau_{u;ij})$.

-Furthermore, we observe that when $N_f$ is odd such as $N_f = 3,5$ the theoretical RMSE of P-TDOA shows a slight gap compared to CRLB2 whereas when $N_f$ is even, they are extremely close, which confirms the observation in \eqref{eq63}.
-And the gap diminishes with the increase of $N_f$ when $N_f = 7,9$, validating the previously mentioned condition (b) for the theoretical MSE to reach CRLB.
+Furthermore, it is noted that when $N_f$ is odd, e.g., $N_f = 3$, the theoretical RMSE of P-TDOA exhibits a slight deviation from $\text{CRLB2}(\tau_{u;ij})$.
+In contrast, when $N_f$ is even, the values align very closely, supporting the assertion behind \eqref{eq62}.
+The deviation decreases as $N_f$ increases (e.g., $N_f = 5,7,9$), validating the previously stated condition \ref{cond2} in Section \ref{theoreticalMSE} for the theoretical MSE to reach $\text{CRLB2}(\tau_{u;ij})$.